Human resources audit: where to start?

 HR audits can be carried out on a preventive or curative basis.

-In prevention, the aim is to carry out a diagnosis, an inventory, of the company’s human resources processes.
+In prevention, the aim is to carry out an HR diagnosis, an inventory of the company’s human resources processes.
 In this way, we can identify potential risks and areas for attention, as well as highlighting the positive aspects, and thus serve as a basis for implementing a new HR strategy.

 In the curative phase, the aim will be to determine the action plan to be put in place to correct a deteriorating situation, secure HR processes and thus avoid any risk of litigation, dispute or crisis.